Data Modifiers

 The modifier modifies the table.modified

-property of the connector, which leaves the original data unchanged so that there is a way of restoring the original data if needed.
+property of the connector, leaving the original data unchanged so that it can be restored if needed.

 What does each of the modifiers do?